 This USCG Surf Rescue Boat was built in 1983 by the Southern California-based Willard Boat Company.
 This self-bailing, self-righting boat was designed for rescue attempts in inclement weather conditions.
 The crew would bravely go out to answer calls for help; the USCG Surf Rescue Boat would take care of the crew and the survivors.

-The Spindrift was built in 1933 by the Beviacqua Brothers Genoa Boat Works.
+The Spindrift was built in 1933 by the Bevilacqua Brothers Genoa Boat Works.
 She is one of the few classic Monterey-style boats that have survived.
 This style of boat was inspired by the Mediterranean Felucca boats.
 Italian immigrants brought the design to California.
 The Monterey style was popular with local commercial fishers from the 1930s to the 1960s.
 The Spindrift features traditional boat-building skills with cedar planks over an oak frame.

-In addition to their amazing collection of vessels, the museum offers other interpretive exhibits about the area's maritime industry and history.
+In addition to their fantastic collection of vessels, the museum offers other interpretive exhibits about the area's maritime industry and history.
 It also maintains one of the largest maritime-themed research libraries on the West Coast.

 Over the years, the Museum has sponsored visits from tall ships and other vessels to the Morro Bay area.
-Since the museum's founding in the mid-1990s, they have brought the Hawaiian Chieftan, Lady Washington, and replicas of the La Nina, HMS Endeavour, and San Salvador to the area.
+Since the museum's founding in the mid-1990s, they have brought the Hawaiian Chieftain, Lady Washington, and replicas of the La Nina, HMS Endeavour, and San Salvador to the area.